mkurc1/climbingcrux_model/README.md

 ## Data

-To reach the goal of this project, I will use the data from the [Kaggle](https://www.kaggle.com/datasets/tomasslama/indoor-climbing-gym-hold-segmentation).
-They are contains images from a few different climbing gyms.
+To reach the goal of this project, I will use photos form private collection.

 ## License